vishapoberon/compiler/ReadMe.md

 ## Installation

-While pre-built packages are not provided, it is easy to install the Oberon compiler and libraries with the following simple steps.
+It is easy to install the Oberon compiler and libraries with the following simple steps:

+  1. Install pre-requisites such as git, gcc, static C libraries, diff utils.
+  2. Clone the repository and run 'make full'.
+  3. Optionally install to a system directory such as /opt or /usr/local/share.
+  4. Set your PATH variable to include the compiler binary.

+These are detailed below:

 #### 1. Install prerequisites